 You can buy the Strathisla 12-year-old for about $40.00 a bottle.

 Nose - Floral & fresh-baked pastry

 Happy St. Patrick’s day to one and all.
 I now look at the Jameson blended Irish whiskey, which I tasted at…………...hold on, where haven’t I tasted it, this ubiquitous whiskey can be found wherever there are people drinking alcohol and telling tall tales.

-It is my generally held belief that the third distillation that is common in Irish whiskies, removes around 25% of the flavor from the finished
+It is my generally held belief that the third distillation that is common in Irish whiskeys, removes around 25% of the flavor from the finished

 product.
-So they are not (generally) as complex or deeply flavored as a Scotch whisky, they are however (in my opinion), very smooth and easy to drink.
+So they are not (generally) as complex or deeply flavored as a Scotch whiskey, they are, however (in my opinion), very smooth and easy to drink.